-(E) Cemeteries built before 2015.
+(E) Cemeteries built before 2015; and

+(F) Landscapes irrigated with recycled water.

-(6) The standard for CII landscapes with DIMs that are newly constructed landscapes shall be the same factor as identified in section 492.4 for non-residential areas.
+(6) The standard for CII landscapes with DIMs that are newly constructed landscapes shall be a landscape efficiency factor of 0.45.

-(b) (1) Beginning July 1, 2028, an urban retail water supplier shall calculate its budget for commercial, industrial, and institutional landscapes with dedicated irrigation meters (CIIDIM) by multiplying the applicable standard (SDIM) described in subdivision (a) by the measured total square footage of the irrigated area of CII landscapes with DIMs (DIM LA), by net reference evapotranspiration (Net ETO), and by a unit conversion factor of 0.62.
+(b) (1) Beginning July 1, 2028, an urban retail water supplier shall calculate its budget for commercial, industrial, and institutional landscapes with dedicated irrigation meters (CIIDIM), in gallons, by multiplying the applicable standard (SDIM) described in subdivision (a) by the measured total square footage of the irrigated area of CII landscapes with DIMs (DIM LA), by net reference evapotranspiration (Net ET0), and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-CIIDIM = SDIM × DIM LA × Net ETO × 0.62
+CIIDIM = SDIM × DIM LA × Net ET0 × 0.62

 (2) No later than July 1, 2028, and periodically thereafter, a supplier shall quantify the measured total square footage of the irrigated area of CII landscapes with DIMs (DIM LA) and describe and substantiate how that area was quantified.
-Annual updates shall include the square footage of large landscapes for which suppliers have installed DIMs in accordance with section 973.
+Annual updates shall include the square footage of large landscapes that have had DIMs installed in accordance with section 973.

-(3) A supplier may, for each reporting year, use alternative data sources for reference evapotranspiration and effective precipitation if the supplier demonstrates to the Department and Board that the data is equivalent, or superior, in quality and accuracy to the data provided by the Department.
+(3) A supplier may, for each reporting year, use alternative data sources for reference evapotranspiration and effective precipitation if the supplier demonstrates to the Department, in coordination with the Board, that the data are equivalent, or superior, in quality and accuracy to the data provided by the Department.
 The alternative data shall be reported pursuant to section 975.

-(c) (1) Notwithstanding subdivision (b)(1), if an urban retail water supplier delivers water to commercial, industrial, and institutional landscapes with dedicated irrigation meters that are special landscape areas, the supplier may calculate its budget for CII landscapes with DIMs as follows: Subtract the square footage of CII landscapes with DIMs that are special landscape areas (DIM SLA) from the total area of CII landscapes with DIMS (DIM LA).
+(c) (1) Notwithstanding subdivision (b)(1), if an urban retail water supplier delivers water to commercial, industrial, and institutional landscapes with dedicated irrigation meters that are special landscape areas, the supplier may calculate its budget for CII landscapes with DIMs as follows: Subtract the square footage of CII landscapes with DIMs that are special landscape areas (DIM SLA) from the total area of CII landscapes with DIMs (DIM LA).
 Then multiply the result by the applicable standard for CII landscapes with DIMs (SDIM) described in subdivision (a).
-Add that value to the product of the standard for CII landscapes with DIMs that are special landscape areas (SDIM SLA) described in subdivision (a)(4) and the square footage of CII landscapes with DIM that are special landscape areas (DIM SLA).
-Then, multiply that sum by net reference evapotranspiration (Net ETO) and by a unit conversion factor of 0.62.
+Add that value to the product of the standard for CII landscapes with DIMs that are special landscape areas (SDIM SLA) described in subdivision (a)(4) and the square footage of CII landscapes with DIMs that are special landscape areas (DIM SLA).
+Then, multiply that sum by net reference evapotranspiration (Net ET0) and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

 CIIDIM = ((SDIM × (DIM LA – DIM SLA)) + (SDIM SLA ×DIM SLA)) × Net ETO × 0.62

-(2) In order to calculate an outdoor budget for CII landscapes with DIMs pursuant to this subdivision, a supplier may include special landscape areas for CII landscapes with DIMs only if the supplier submits supporting information meeting the criteria described in section 968 (i).
+(2) In order to calculate the budget pursuant to this subdivision, a supplier may demonstrate to the Department, in coordination with the Board, that the landscape areas meet the definition specified in subdivision (a)(5).
+Special landscape area data shall be reported pursuant to section 975, and, unless updated pursuant to this paragraph, approved data may be included for up to five years.

-(d) (1) An urban retail water supplier may add to its budget for commercial, industrial, and institutional landscapes with dedicated irrigation meters (CIIDIM) calculated pursuant to (b)(1) or (c)(1) the volume of water associated with CII landscapes with DIMs that are newly constructed landscapes.
-The budget for CII landscapes with DIMs that are newly constructed landscapes (CDIM, new), in gallons, is calculated by multiplying the standard (Snew) described in subdivision (a)(6) by the square footage of CII landscapes with DIMs that are newly constructed landscapes (DIM LAnew), by net reference evapotranspiration (Net ETO), and by a unit conversion factor of 0.62.
+(d) (1) Beginning July 1, 2028, an urban retail water supplier may add to its budget for commercial, industrial, and institutional landscapes with dedicated irrigation meters (CIIDIM) calculated pursuant to (b)(1) or (c)(1) the volume of water associated with CII landscapes with DIMs that are newly constructed landscapes.
+The budget for CII landscapes with DIMs that are newly constructed landscapes (CDIM, new), in gallons, is calculated by multiplying the standard (SDIM-new) described in subdivision (a)(6) by the square footage of CII landscapes with DIMs that are newly constructed landscapes (DIM LAnew), by net reference evapotranspiration (Net ET0), and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-CIIDIM, new = Snew × DIM LAnew × Net ETO × 0.62
+CIIDIM, new = SDIM-new × DIM LAnew × Net ET0 × 0.62